 - Using multiple indicators of assessment to evaluate success is essential

 - Collecting and maintaining quality assessment data is important

 - Emphasizing comparison of assessment data from year to year rather than from school to school is the centerpiece of our improvement

 - Communication of assessment data helps make informed decisions

-The Department of Assessment and Accountability, working together with the members of the Local Control Accountability Council (LCAC), coordinates the implementation and accountability of the District’s Local Control Accountability Plan (LCAP).
+The Department of Research and Evaluation, working together with the members of the Local Control Accountability Council (LCAC), coordinates the implementation and accountability of the District’s Local Control Accountability Plan (LCAP).
 This group oversees the ongoing development and oversight of the Goals, Actions and Services contained in the LCAP.
 Each California District must develop an LCAP (approved by the County Office that identifies actions and services that best support the five Goals and federal categorical programs, along with ensuring compliance with state and federal regulations and laws).
 In addition, this department monitors school plans, including training for School Site Councils, and is responsible for administering the California Healthy Kids Survey (CHKS).

 - Title I: Improving the Academic Achievement of the Disadvantaged